hai-vr/documentation/docs/products/starmesh/selectors.md

 Specify which meshes will be affected.

 - **Skinned Mesh Renderers**: Select SkinnedMeshRenderer components.
-- **Initial Blendshapes**: During the calculations, these blendshapes will be emulated to be active as part of the operations.
+- **Active Blendshapes**: During the calculations, these blendshapes will be emulated to be active as part of the operations.

 ## Select Bones